Scott Smith (musician): Death

-On 30 November 2000, Smith was sailing his boat, the 11-metre (36-foot) Sea Major, with two friends off the coast of San Francisco near the Golden Gate Bridge, when a large wave swept him overboard.
+On 30 November 2000, Smith was sailing his boat, the 11-metre (36-foot) Sea Major, with two friends off the coast of San Francisco near the Golden Gate Bridge when a large wave swept him overboard.
 Searches conducted by the Coast Guard and a private company hired by friends and family were unsuccessful.
-Smith was pronounced missing presumed dead, lost at sea.
+Smith was pronounced missing and presumed dead, lost at sea.

 Personal life

-Smith lived in Maple Ridge, British Columbia, and had two sons.
+Smith lived in Maple Ridge, British Columbia and had two sons.